chrisguindon/chrisguindon.github.io/content/post/navigating-the-shift-from-drupal-7-to-drupal-9-10-at-the-eclipse-foundation.md

 ## Conclusion: A Forward-Looking Transition

-Our migration journey from Drupal 7 to Drupal 9 and the future upgrade to Drupal 10 represents our commitment to providing a secure, efficient, and user-friendly online experience for our community.
+Our migration journey from Drupal 7 to Drupal 9, with plans for Drupal 10, represents our commitment to providing a secure, efficient, and user-friendly online experience for our community.
+We are excited about the possibilities this migration will unlock for us, advancing us toward a more modern web stack.

 Finally, I'd like to take this moment to highlight that this project is a monumental team effort, thanks to the exceptional contributions of Eric Poirier and Théodore Biadala, our Drupal developers; Martin Lowe and Zachary Sabourin, our Java developers implementing the API decoupling objective; and Frederic Gurr, whose support has been instrumental in deploying our new apps on the Eclipse Infrastructure.